Malmsbury

-History
+Early history

 The original inhabitants of the local area were the Dja Dja Wurrung people.
 European settlement began with squatters raising sheep and cattle.
 Gold was discovered in 1858 and the town became a service centre for diggers travelling to Bendigo and Castlemaine.
 Malmesbury [sic] Post Office opened on 9 November 1854, closed within two months, reopened in 1856, and was renamed Malmsbury around 1896, although the name Malmesbury remains in occasional use.

 Malmsbury Reservoir began construction in 1866 and was completed in 1877.
 The dam wall at Malmsbury was enlarged in 1888 and the addition of steel flood gates in 1939 increased storage further.
 Deterioration has forced the flood gates to remain open which has reduced the capacity of the reservoir to pre-1939 levels.

 The last of Victoria's early pioneers, James Thornton who came with John Batman to Melbourne in 1836 operated public houses for thirty years until the early 1890s.

 Edward Davy, who invented the electric relay, making long-distance telegraphy possible, was mayor of Malmsbury three times in the mid-nineteenth century.